richeney/lighthouse/README.md

 These are configured for the objectIDs and tenantIDs in microsoft.com, so are unsuitable as they stand for partner demos.
 Download the files, fork the repo etc. so you can customise your descriptions, objectIDs, tenantID etc.

-The demo-magic.sh ustomised script used for demoing CLI commands so that you don't mistype.
-Based off a version used at Ready last year in the AKS demos.
+The (customised) demo-magic.sh script is used for demoing CLI commands so that you don't get distracted by typing ot mistype a command.
+It is based off a version used at Ready last year in the AKS demos, and does actually execute the commands.
 Download to your Linux homedir and make executable.
-Used by the other scripts.
+It is used by the other scripts.

 ## Templates

-Both templates do the same in that they only create a Lighthouse definition ready for the customer to assign in the Service Providers portal blade.
+Both templates achieve the same result.
+They create a Lighthouse definition ready for the customer to assign in the Service Providers portal blade.

 Three assignments: